 - FAQ Brochure about Residence life

-To hold your residence spot please send Tyndale's Student Financial Services a $200 Residence Deposit as soon as possible.
-Please contact Student Financial Services with any questions about paying the $200 residence deposit or residence fees.
+To hold your residence spot please send Tyndale's Student Financial Services a $500 Residence Deposit as soon as possible.
+Please contact Student Financial Services, sfs [at] tyndale [dot] ca, with any questions about paying the $500 residence deposit or residence fees.

-If you have any further questions about the residence application process or general questions about residence, please email Shannon Loewen, Community Life Senior Manager.
+If you have any further questions about the residence application process or general questions about residence, please email Victoria Hainaut, Residence Director, vhainaut [at] tyndale [dot] ca.